gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The Upgrade Framework (TUF) will be used to implement secure updates in the future.

+Anyone who possesses a host UUID can determine when that host is scheduled to upgrade by repeatedly querying the public `/v1/webapi/find` endpoint.
+It is not possible to discover the current version of that host, only the designated upgrade window.

 ## Logging

 All installation steps will be logged locally, such that they are viewable with `journalctl`.